dstier-git/displacement-radar/README.md

 Potential next steps could include:
 - improving the competitor discovery algorithm
 - increasing the number of companies handled automatically
-- refining the relevance and accuracy of scraped insights
+- refining the relevance and accuracy of scraped insights to match present-day situations
-- enhancing visualization dashboards
-- adding deeper personalization for generated emails
+- adding deeper personalization for generated emails based on certain companies
 - expanding integrations beyond Gmail